IBM/doframework/README.md

 `doframework` can run either locally or remotely.
 For optimal performance, run it on a Kubernetes cluster.
 Cloud configuration is currently available for AWS and IBM Cloud [OpenShift](https://docs.openshift.com/ "RedHat OpenShift Documentation") clusters.

-The framework relies on Cloud Object Storage (COS) to interact with simulation products.
-Configuration is currently available for [AWS](https://aws.amazon.com/s3/ "AWS S3") or [IBM COS](https://www.ibm.com/cloud/object-storage "IBM Cloud Object Storage").
+The framework uses storage (local or S3) to interact with simulation products.
+Configuration is currently available for [AWS](https://aws.amazon.com/s3/ "AWS S3") or [IBM Cloud Object Storage COS](https://www.ibm.com/cloud/object-storage "IBM Cloud Object Storage").

 # Install